 Blackberry-Bay Leaf Jam

-Blackberries are especially delicious when transformed into a spread; if you add a bay leaf, a very subtle flavor change occurs, and the spoonfuls get bigger as they are scooped out of jars onto toast.
+If you add a bay leaf, a very subtle flavor change occurs.
+Don't be surprised when the spoonfuls get bigger as they are scooped out of jars and onto toast.

 - 3 pounds fresh blackberries